How to clean your air conditioner filter

 how to open your air conditioner

-Lift the front panel of your wall unit until you hear a click.
+Lift the front panel of your wall mounted air conditioner unit until you hear a click.

 how to remove air conditioner panel